bugmark-trial/scramword_1804/Scramword/rndaebo_0.md

-Unscramble this word: i l r e g n a
+Unscramble this word: r n d a e b o

-HINT: the unscrambled word starts with 'en'

 TO RESOLVE THIS ISSUE: unscramble the word, and add it to the document.
 Then submit a pull-request.
 Make sure to reference the correct issue  number (using the `#NNN` syntax) in your pull-request.

-Unscrambled word: engrail
-Issue Number: #63